Perhaps the first rule of everything we endeavor to do is to pay attention.

 What are my beliefs about a fulfilling life?

-Drawing on the fields of interpersonal biology, mindfulness practices, feminist and gender studies, as well as my own personal journey and reading and searching, I work with men to navigate their relationships–with themselves, their family, friends, and their co-workers–in a way that they remain emotionally alert.
+Using my training in interpersonal biology, mindfulness practices, feminist and gender studies, as well as my own personal experience as a father and partner, I work with men to navigate their relationships–with themselves, their family, friends, and their co-workers– with themselves and others so that they remain emotionally alert.